 Mohammadi Rose (Rosa damascene or Damask rose) is among the most important Rose in the world and among the most famous plants.

 Because of its extraordinary fragrance and diversity, this flower is planted in many parts of the world.
 The flower has applications in food, medicine and perfume industries. in the world.

 The ancient city of Ghamsar is like a shining star on the central Iranian desert.

 Surrounding mountains encircle it like a ring and protect its rose gardens against the heat of the desert.
 The environment of this garden city, the shade of trees and sound of flowing water in addition to the music of birds and nightingales and fragrance of roses, has created an incredible milieu on the side of the desert.

-Ghamsar is the breeding ground for the finest and the most exquisite Mohammadi flowers and has the best traditions and methods for production of rose water.
+Ghamsar is the breeding ground for the finest and the most exquisite Mohammadi flowers and has the best traditions and methods for the production of rose water.
 It is also the first place where industrial production of rose water has begun and there are many workshops in the city which produce rose water.